Medina DUI Lawyer

 Collectively, our team members have more than 70 years of experience defending residents of Ohio against pending DUIs and other serious criminal charges.
 Our attorneys have successfully taken more than 400 criminal jury trials to verdict.

-Moreover, our managing partner is one out of only 13 trial attorneys in Ohio who is a board-certified criminal trial lawyer.
+Moreover, our managing partner is one of only 8 trial attorneys in Ohio who is a board-certified criminal trial lawyer.

 Finally, three members of our criminal defense legal team were once state prosecutors and represented the government’s interests in criminal legal proceedings.
 Therefore, we understand how prosecutors will likely view your case, and we use that knowledge to your advantage.